kgrid/kgrid-library/docs/Library-API-Endpoints.md

 ## Post:

 #### /knowledgeObject
-- creates a new knowledge object from the body of the request in json, 201 - created result on success if the object did not exist, 200 ok if it did and was edited
+- creates a new knowledge object from the body of the request in json, 201 - created result on success

 #### /knowledgeObject